Fraunhofer-AISEC/codyze-evaluator/assumptions/concept.md

     - In case a single location is provided, the assumption is placed at the largest node starting at that location.
     - If a region is provided, the assumption is placed at the largest encapsulating location.

-## Developers can manually add assumptions
+## Developers can Manually add Assumptions
  - During translation: `assume(ASSUMPTION_TYPE, NODE, SCOPE(LOCAL|GLOBAL), MESSAGE)
  - As consideration of a Query through the returned QueryTree object: `queryTree.addAssumption(ASSUMPTION_TYPE, SCOPE(LOCAL|GLOBAL), MESSAGE)`

-## Assumption collection
+## Assumption Collection
 Assumptions placed at CPG nodes are collected during evaluations that return a QueryTree object and placed in the QueryTree object.
 Assumptions are collected from nodes that are visited by the query tree evaluation or are attached to the AST-Ancestor of a visited node.
 Global assumptions are always included and summarized in the final result.

 When a QueryTree is returned as a result, it is printed into a SARIF output.
 The assumptions are placed in the same SARIF output for later printing to the end user.
 Assumptions are placed as attachment objects to the sarif output.